stokes4738-rgb/pocket-bounty-ipa-2/replit.md

 # Overview

 Pocket Bounty is a full-stack social bounty platform where users can post and complete tasks for monetary rewards.
 It features a mobile-first React frontend with Express.js backend, real-time messaging via WebSockets, and comprehensive user management with points/rewards system.
-The application uses Replit Auth for authentication and includes gamification elements like a Flappy Bird mini-game.
+The application uses custom username/password authentication and includes gamification elements like a Flappy Bird mini-game.

 # User Preferences